 On January 23, 2007, certain of our named executive officers entered into amended and restated stock sale restriction agreements whereby such named executive officers agreed not to sell more than a fixed number of beneficially held shares of our common stock for a two-year period ending December 31, 2008.
 In particular, Dr. Murphy, Mr. Messick, Mr. Graeff, and Dr. Lenk each agreed not to sell any securities subject to the agreement in calendar year 2007 and to sell no more than ten percent (10%) of such named executive officer's securities subject to the agreement in calendar year 2008.
-Mr. Ferris agreed not to sell more than ten percent (10%) of these securities in 2007 and ten percent (10%) in 2008.

 On February 27, 2008, certain of our named executive officers again entered into amended and restated stock sale restriction agreements whereby such named executive officers agreed not to sell more than a fixed number of beneficially held shares of our common stock for a three-year period ending December 31, 2010.
-In particular, Dr. Murphy, Mr. Messick, Mr. Graeff, and Dr. Lenk each agreed not to sell any securities subject to the agreement in calendar year 2008 and to sell no more than ten percent (10%) of such named executive officer's securities subject to the agreement in each of calendar years 2009 and 2010.
+In particular, Dr. Murphy, Mr. Messick, Mr. Graeff, and Dr. Lenk each agreed not to sell any securities subject to the agreement in calendar year 2008 and to sell no more than ten percent (10%) of such named executive officer's securities subject to the agreement in each of calendar years 2009 and 2010, provided that they remain employees of the company during those years.